reluekiss/vn-engine/README.md

 quit() // Exit program.
-module_init(string folder) // Sets a prefix folder to access scenes from. pop_state() // pop off the gamestate stack to rollback to a previous state
+module_init(string folder) // Sets a prefix folder to access scenes from. pop_state() // pop off the gamestate stack to rollback to a previous state set_save_data() // set an arbitrary table to be saved when saving occurs
 ```

 And the following global variables: